izdanhan/game-guides/starfield/characters/aris-thorne/README.md

 #### **2. Traits (Choose 3)**
 Traits add powerful role-playing and mechanical depth.
 The optimal choices for Dr. Thorne are:
 *   **Introvert:** This is mandatory.
 His wife was his only partner; now he works best alone.
 Mechanically, this increases oxygen capacity when traveling without a companion, which he will do almost exclusively.
-It synergizes perfectly with his solitary nature .
+It synergizes perfectly with his solitary nature.
 *   **Terra Firma:** Years of study have attuned his body to planetary gravity.
 He feels more capable and clear-minded on a planet's surface.
 This trait provides a permanent bonus to health and oxygen while on the surface of a planet, which is where he will spend 90% of his time.
-The penalty to health and oxygen in space is a worthy trade-off for a character who sees his ship as a transport module, not a home .
+The penalty to health and oxygen in space is a worthy trade-off for a character who sees his ship as a transport module, not a home.
 *   **Taskmaster:** On the rare occasion he is forced to hire a crew for a specialized task, he is a demanding, exacting commander.
 This trait makes hired crew members more effective in their roles but costs significantly more to hire, reflecting his high standards and poor interpersonal skills.
 It’s a flavorful drawback that reinforces his personality.

 **Traits to Avoid:**